Clevinger stays hot as Indians top Twins | Devdiscourse

-Clevinger (11-2) won for the 10th time in 13 starts, dating to a June 28 loss at Baltimore.
+Clevinger (11-2) has not lost in his last 13 starts, since he was beaten June 28 at Baltimore.
 He allowed two runs and four hits over 6 1/3 innings, striking out seven and walking two.
 Brad Hand pitched a scoreless ninth for his 34th save.
 Mitch Garver homered for Minnesota, and rookie LaMonte Wade Jr. reached base four times with an RBI single, two walks and a hit by pitch.
 Opener Randy Dobnak (0-1) suffered the loss, allowing two runs on three hits in two innings.

 Cleveland took a 2-0 lead in the second inning when Yasiel Puig led off with a walk and went to third on a double by Kipnis.
 Reyes followed with a two-run ground single to center.
 After Santana made it 3-0 in the third with his 33rd home run of the season, Minnesota cut it to 3-1 in the fourth on Garver's 29th homer of the season and third in two games, a 410-foot shot into the bullpen in left-center.